Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Results of Regression and Matching Analyses

-In Section~\ref{regression}, we used regression models to estimate elevated crime incidence around Philadelphia public schools, while accounting for the demographic, economic, business, land use and disorder characteristics of their neighborhood.
-Matching analyses are an alternative approach for isolating the relationship between crime incidence and proximity to public schools from their surrounding neighborhood context.
+As described in Section~\ref{matching}, matching analyses are an alternative approach for isolating the relationship between crime incidence and proximity to public schools from their surrounding neighborhood context.
+In Figure~\ref{matching-balance}, we evaluate the improved balance on surrounding neighborhood characteristics that has resulted from our propensity score matching procedure.

-In this approach, we create paired comparisons consisting of matched pairs of census blocks, one census block with a public school and the other census block without a public school, that have highly similar surrounding neighborhood characteristics.
-These matched pairs allow us to better isolate the relationship between crime and proximity to a school based on within-pair comparisons that are balanced on their surrounding demographic, economic, business, land use and disorder conditions.

-We create these matched pairs using a propensity score matching procedure \citep{RosRub83} implemented in the {\tt MatchIt} package \citep{HoImaKin11} in {\tt R}.
-The {\it propensity score} for a unit (census block) in our analysis is the estimated probability of that census block being near to a school based its surrounding neighborhood characteristics.
-We estimate these propensity scores using a logistic regression model with the near school vs. not near school indicator as the outcome and the demographic, economic, land use, business and disorder measures for each census block as predictors.

-Two census blocks with highly similar demographic, economic, land use, business and disorder characteristics will have highly similar propensity scores.
-For each census block that is near a school, we create a matched pair by finding a census block not near a school that has a highly similar propensity score.
-Thus, within each matched pair we have an ``apples-to-apples" comparison of two census blocks that differ in terms of being near to a school vs. not near to a school but have highly similar surrounding neighborhood contexts.

-In Figure~\ref{matching-balance}, we evaluate the improved balance on surrouding neighborhood characteristics that has resulted from our propensity score matching procedure.
 Specifically, we calculate the standardized differences in each neighborhood characteristic within our matched pairs of census blocks near to a school and not near to a school and compare to these to standardized differences calculated between all unmatched census blocks near to a school versus not near to a school.
 We see in Figure~\ref{matching-balance} that our matched pairs of census blocks have much less difference in their surrounding demographic, economic and land use characteristics which enables us to better isolate the relationship between crime incidence and proximity to a public school.

-We then use our created sets of matched pairs of census blocks to estimate the effect of school proximity on crime incidence.
-Specifically, we calculate

-where, within each matched pair $i$, $y^{s}_{i}$ is the total crime index for the census block near to a school and $y^{n}_{i}$ is the total crime index for the census block not near to a school.

-Similar to our regression analysis, we calculate the mean within-pair differences (\ref{within-pair-difference}) seperately for the ``in-session" versus ``out-of-session" time periods defined in Section~\ref{eda}.
-In addition to our main comparison based total crime incidence, we also calculate comparisons based only on violent crimes, property crimes or drug crimes.

 In Figure~\ref{matching-standdiff}, we compare mean within-pair differences (\ref{within-pair-difference}) between different crime outcomes and educational level of the public school, as well as between the ``in-session" versus ``out-of-session" time periods.
 We also provide standard errors as vertical bars for each of these mean within-pair differences.